 RS (0x04) - The Restart flag is set in the HELLO and the UPDATE packets during the restart period.
-The router looks at the RS flag to detect if a neighbor is restarting, From the restarting routers perspective, if a neighboring router detects the RS flag set, it will maintains the adjacency, and will set the RS flag in its UPDATE packet to indicated it is doing a soft restart.
+The router looks at the RS flag to detect if a neighbor is restarting.
+From the restarting routers perspective, if a neighboring router detects the RS flag set, it will maintain the adjacency, and will set the RS flag in its UPDATE packet to indicated it is doing a soft restart.

 EOT (0x08) - The End-of-Table flag marks the end of the startup process with a neighbor.
 If the flag is set, it indicates the neighbor has completed sending all UPDATEs.
 At this point the router will remove any stale routes learned from the neighbor prior to the restart event.
-A state route is any route, which existed before the restart, and was not refreshed by the neighbor via and UPDATE.
+A stale route is any route, which existed before the restart, and was not refreshed by the neighbor via and UPDATE.

-Sequence - Each packet that is transmitted will have a 32-bit sequence number that is unique respect to a sending router.
+Sequence - Each packet that is transmitted will have a 32-bit sequence number that is unique with respect to a sending router.
 A value of 0 means that an acknowledgment is not required.

-ACK - The 32-bit sequence number that is being acknowledged with respect to receiver of the packet.
+ACK - The 32-bit sequence number that is being acknowledged with respect to the receiver of the packet.
 If the value is 0, there is no acknowledgment present.
 A non-zero value can only be present in unicast-addressed packets.
 A HELLO packet with a nonzero ACK field should be decoded as an ACK packet rather than a HELLO packet.

-Virtual Router ID (VRID) - A 16-bit number, which identifies the virtual router, this packet is associated.
-Packets received with an unknown, or unsupported VRID will be discarded.
+Virtual Router ID (VRID) - A 16-bit number which identifies the virtual router this packet is associated with.
+Packets received with an unknown, or unsupported, value will be discarded.

 Value Range Usage

-0000 Unicast Address Family
+$0 \times 00000$ Unicast Address Family

-0001 Multicast Address Family
+0x0001 Multicast Address Family

-0002-7FFFF Reserved
+0x0002-0x7FFF Reserved

-8000 Unicast Service Family
+0x8000 Unicast Service Family

-8001-FFFF Reserved
+0x8001-0xFFFF Reserved

-Autonomous System (AS) - 16 bit unsigned number of the sending system.
+Autonomous System (AS) - 16-bit unsigned number of the sending system.
 This field is indirectly used as an authentication value.
 That is, a router that receives and accepts a packet from a neighbor must have the same AS number or the packet is ignored.
+The range of valid AS numbers is 1 through 65,535.